tiprankstipranks

 A significant data privacy breach or security breach of our information systems could disrupt or negatively affect our business.

 The protection of customer, employee and company data is important to us, and our customers expect that their personal information will be adequately protected.
 The regulatory environment surrounding information security and data privacy is becoming increasingly demanding, as requirements in respect of personal data use and processing, including significant penalties for non-compliance, continues to evolve in the various jurisdictions in which the Company does business.
 Although we have developed and implemented systems and processes that are designed to protect our information and prevent data loss and other security breaches, such measures cannot provide absolute security and our business could still be exposed to risks.
 Attacks may be targeted at us, our vendors or customers, or others who have entrusted us with information.
 Data and security breaches can also occur as a result of non-technical issues including intentional or inadvertent breach by employees or persons with whom we have commercial relationships that result in the unauthorized release of personal or confidential information.
 We rely upon information technology networks and systems, some of which are managed by third parties, to process, transmit and store electronic information, and to manage or support a variety of business processes and activities, including e-commerce sales, supply chain, merchandise distribution, customer invoicing and collection of payments.
 We use information technology systems to record, process and summarize financial information and results of operations for internal reporting purposes and to comply with regulatory financial reporting, legal and tax requirements.
 Additionally, we collect and store sensitive data, including intellectual property, proprietary business information, the proprietary business information of our customers and suppliers, as well as personally identifiable information of our customers and employees, in our information technology systems.
 The secure operation of these information technology networks, and the processing and maintenance of this information is critical to our business operations and strategy.
-To date, our business and operations have not been materially impacted by a cyber-attack, security breach, or data breach, however a significant breach of customer, employee or company data could damage our reputation, our relationship with customers and the Birks brand and could result in lost sales, sizable fines, violation of applicable privacy and other laws, significant breach-notification costs and lawsuits as well as adversely affect results of operations.
+Cyber-attacks, security breaches, and data breaches have become more prevalent and may occur in our systems in the future.
+A significant breach of customer, employee or company data could damage our reputation, our relationship with customers and the Birks brand and could result in lost sales, sizable fines, violation of applicable privacy and other laws, significant breach-notification costs and lawsuits as well as adversely affect results of operations.
 In addition, it could harm our ability to execute our business and adversely impact sales, costs and earnings.
 Because of the rapidly evolving types of cyber-attacks and the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and often are not recognized until launched against a target, we may be unable to anticipate these techniques or to implement adequate cost-effective preventative measures.
 We may need to expend significant resources to protect against security breaches or to address problems caused by breaches.
-Since March 2020, we have implemented a work from home policy due to the COVID-19 outbreak for our corporate workforce in Montreal.
+We are currently operating under a hybrid work policy whereby employees are able to work from home for a certain number of days per week.
 Remote work could increase our cyber security risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations.

 Technology - Risk 1